nsacyber/Hardware-and-Firmware-Security-Guidance/secureboot/Linux.md

 	cert-to-efi-sig-list -g $UUID dbk.crt dbk.esl

 elif [ "$1" == "mok" ]; then
+	# Adding the DBK to the DB should be done via UEFI configuration or Keytool.
+The following terminal command will probably fail
+	# efi-updatevar -e -f dbk.esl db -a

 	# Add the new DBK to the Shim MOK (do this once iff not using DB)
 	echo "Add certificate to MOK..."
 	sudo mokutil --import dbk.cer